oanguenot/JSONgle-Server/README.md

 {
   "id": "9b2feab5-71a0-41c6-8bcd-de67b819fdca",
   "from": "8e784de9-ba76-4b0f-bedf-e21cac593f75",
-  "to": "barracuda",  // generated id (client is anonymous at that time) "jsongle": {
+  "to": "jsongle-server",  // generated id (client is anonymous at that time) "jsongle": {
     "action": "iq-set",
     "query": "join",
     "description": {
       "rid": "43784dd3-cb76-4e5f-b4df-354cac5df777", // arbitrary room name known by clients who want to have a call or conversation
-      "dn": "Jon Doe",
     },
   },
 }